Update: April 13th, 2022

-Upscale Pattern Blocks
+Upscale Pattern Blocks are now available!

 First off, I hope you are well.
 This post represents a portion of my attempt to remain “well enough” in the midst of tremendous uncertainty.
 Most of my time is spent talking about the teaching and learning of mathematics, something that seems to have ground to a necessary halt in recent days.
 Given our collective circumstance, the time feels as good as ever to talk about a little project I’ve been working on, and ask for a smidge of help.